/ seo-glossary / What is Alt Text? SEO Guide for Beginners

 Key Takeaways

-• Alt text helps search engines understand image content and is essential for ranking in Google Image Search
+• Alt text helps Google understand image content and is a key signal for appearing in Google Images

-• Every informational image on your site needs unique, descriptive alt text
+• Every informational image on your site needs unique, descriptive alt text, while decorative images use an empty alt=""

-• Alt text serves double duty by improving both SEO performance and web accessibility compliance
+• Alt text serves double duty by improving both SEO performance and web accessibility (WCAG) compliance